danfuzz/samizdat/doc/samizdat-0-lib/Generator.md

 `"SerialGenerator"` with `[generators*]` as the payload.
 That type has appropriate `Generator` method bindings.

-#### `makeTokenGenerator(generator) <> generator`

-Filter generator that produces a sequence of type-only derived values from whatever the underlying generator produces.
-This is, in particular, the generator used by default to produce single-character tokens when using the library function `pegApply` to perform string tokenization.
-The function name is meant to be suggestive of the expected use case.

 #### `makeValueGenerator(value) <> generator`

 Creates an unnbounded generator (one with infinite elements) which always